visforvali/ws297y/syllabus.md

 You're expected to regularly, substantively participate through thoughtful, informal contributions in text channels and sync class sessions that reflect what we're learning organically reacting/replying to classmates; doing classwork in a relatively timely fashion; and attending coffee chats.

 Participation takes a lot of forms!
-It means talking out loud, posting in #💻classroom and in #🔢team, submitting writing activities in a timely fashion, reading together and "buddy-working" with peers.
+It means talking out loud, posting in #classroom and in #team, submitting writing activities in a timely fashion, reading together and "buddy-working" with peers.
 It means organically replying and reacting to your classmates' posts (no boring "discussion board"-style replies, please!), coming to coffee chats, helping your peers, etc. It means DMing me for clarification, or before an absence or a class you know will be an "off day" to ask me to say something in class for you.
 These are all measurable, valid forms of participation!
 If there's another form that works for you, or if you're anxious about how you’re participating, please proactively reach out to me so we can talk about it!
 After 5 weeks of low participation, we'll need to meet to discuss whether it makes sense for you to stay in the class or withdraw.

 # Writing Assignments 📚